mammadhajili/european_refugee_crisis/README.md

 Here is the [data story](https://infopaul.github.io/#home).

 ## jupyter notebook
 Here is the [jupyter notebook](data_exploration.ipynb) and [html version of jupyter notebook](data_exploration.html) (it shows the maps that couldn't bee seen in jupyter notebook).
-Those contains all the code of the analysis about what we have done and how we get there.
+Those contain all the code of the analysis about what we have done and how we get there.

 ## contribution of group members in this project